Team of Experts

 NPM 1: WELL-WOMAN VISIT

-NPM 2: LOW-RISK CESAREAN DELIVERIES
+NPM 2: LOW-RISK CESAREAN DELIVERY

-NPM 3: PERINATAL REGIONALIZATION
+NPM 3: RISK-APPROPRIATE PERINATAL CARE (PERINATAL REGIONALIZATION)

 NPM 4: BREASTFEEDING

-7. Research Expert: Kinkini Banerjee is Coalition Relations Director of the U.S. Breastfeeding Committee, leading capacity-building efforts for the network of state breastfeeding coalitions.
+7. Research Expert: Kinkini Banerjee, M.S., is Coalition Relations Director of the U.S. Breastfeeding Committee, leading capacity-building efforts for the network of state breastfeeding coalitions.
 These efforts seek to increase and enhance coalition participation in state and national strategic collaborations to improve the reach and impact of breastfeeding support and strengthen the public health infrastructure.

 NPM 5: SAFE SLEEP

-10. Implementation Expert: Mary Adkins, R.N., M.S.W., is an independent safe sleep consultant.
+10. Implementation Expert: Mary Adkins R.N., M.S.W., is an independent safe sleep consultant.
 For 15 years, she served as Program Director for Tomorrow’s Child, a statewide organization in Michigan dedicated to preventing infant death.
 Her work in Michigan formed the basis of the publication Building Integrated Systems to Address Sudden Infant Death.

 NPM 6: DEVELOPMENTAL SCREENING